Dugald rail accident: Background

 A westbound Canadian National Railways (CN) train, The Minaki Campers’ Special operating as Passenger Extra 6001 West, was a seasonal excursion service carrying vacationers from the Minaki region of Northwestern Ontario on the Monday evening of the Labour Day holiday weekend.
-It had been given orders at Malachi, Ontario, 100 mi east of Winnipeg, to meet train No. 4, the eastbound Continental Limited at Vivian.
-These orders were later changed, so that the meeting point was relocated 16 mi westward for a meet at Dugald, 14 mi east of Winnipeg.
+It had been given orders at Malachi, Ontario, 100 mi east of Winnipeg, to meet train No. 4, the eastbound Continental Limited, at Vivian.
+These orders were later changed, so the meeting point was relocated 16 mi westward for a meet at Dugald, 14 mi east of Winnipeg.
 These second orders had been received at Elma, Manitoba.
 The eastbound train was led by a CN U-1-d-class 4-8-2 steam locomotive numbered 6046.

 Collision and fire

 By the train order operation rules then in use, Extra 6001 would use the siding at the east switch of Dugald.
-The conductor of the train reminded the engineer of the Dugald stop one or two miles beforehand, by the air signal line, and received the proper acknowledgement.
-However, Extra 6001 failed to enter the siding at the east switch, and collided head-on with the stationary eastbound train No. 4 at 9:44 p.m. at approximately 30 mph.
+By the air signal line, the train conductor reminded the engineer of the Dugald stop one or two miles beforehand and received the proper acknowledgement.
+However, Extra 6001 failed to enter the siding at the east switch and collided head-on with the stationary eastbound train No. 4 at 9:44 p.m. at approximately 30 mph.

-Extra 6001 was composed of U-1-a class 4-8-2 steam locomotive 6001, two steel baggage cars, nine wooden gas-illuminated coaches, and two steel parlour cars.
+Extra 6001 comprised U-1-a class 4-8-2 steam locomotive 6001, two steel baggage cars, nine wooden gas-illuminated coaches, and two steel parlour cars.
 After the collision, the wooden carriages of the vacation train caught fire.
-Strict rationing of steel during World War II had resulted in old wooden cars being kept in service until newer cars could be purchased.
-The collision began a series of events that caused fires fuelled by compressed gas from broken lines and tanks on the wood coaches that gutted the wooden cars and set fire to oil tanks near the tracks.
-With the exception of the engineer and fireman of Extra 6001, who died in the initial collision, the fatalities of this incident were caused by the fire.
+Strict steel rationing during World War II resulted in old wooden cars being kept in service until newer cars could be purchased.
+The collision began a series of events that caused fires fuelled by compressed gas from broken lines and tanks on the wooden coaches that gutted the wooden cars and set fire to oil tanks near the tracks.
+Except for the engineer and fireman of Extra 6001, who died in the initial collision, the fire caused the fatalities of this incident.
 No fatalities occurred in the vacation train's two rear cars or on the Continental Limited.
 Both of the locomotives involved were rebuilt and repaired by CN after the wreck.

 Inquiry

 An inquiry blamed the crew of the vacationers' train for failing to obey orders.
-The inquiry also determined that the crew's error had been precipitated by their seeing a "clear" signal, which implied that the track ahead was clear, and that the Continental Limited's dimming of its headlamp while waiting in the station lessened its visibility to the oncoming vacation train.
-This resulted in both the acquisition of modern rail cars and the improvement of rules regarding operations on the line.
+The investigation also determined that the crew's error had been precipitated by their seeing a "clear" signal, which implied that the track ahead was clear, and that the Continental Limited's dimming of its headlamp while waiting in the station lessened its visibility to the oncoming vacation train.
+This resulted in the acquisition of modern rail cars and improved rules regarding operations on the line.